2022 Tel Aviv shooting: Perpetrator

 The gunman was identified as Raad Khazem, a 28-year-old Palestinian from Jenin in the northern West Bank.
 Khazem had prayed at a mosque in Yefet Street before the shootings, which was also where he was later killed.
 His ties to any militant groups were unclear.

 According to information released by the Israel Defense Forces on 10 April, Khazem had previously gotten into a financial dispute with his neighbours in Jenin.
 Khazem received death threats from his neighbours, who eventually tried to shoot him dead.
 This led to Khazem acquiring his gun.

 His father, Fathi, served as a security officer for the Palestinian Authority and had spent time in Israeli prison in the past.

 Khazem's family reacted positively to the news of the attack and praised him as a hero.
-Raad Khazem's brother, Abed, was killed on 28 September 2022, when their father’s home was hit by a missile during an Israeli raid in Jenin.
+Raad Khazem's brother, Abed, was killed on 28 September 2022, when their father's home was hit by a missile during an Israeli raid in Jenin.
 Three other people were also killed during the raid.

 Victims

 The attacker killed Tomer Morad, Eytam Magini, and Barak Lufan.
 Morad and Magini, both 27 years old, were from Kfar Saba.
-Lufan died the day after the attack from his wounds; he was a former Olympian kayaker, having represented Israel in the 2008 Beijing and 2012 London Olympics.
+Lufan, who was from Giv'at Shmuel, died the day after the attack from his wounds; he was a former Olympian kayaker, having represented Israel in the 2008 Beijing and 2012 London Olympics.